oktadev/okta-blog/_source/_posts/2020-07-02-spring-boot-using-java-modules.md

 ## Introduction

 Starting on Java 9 the JDK went under a major refactoring to modularize its content.
-Various modules were created to organize the contents, some examples are `java.base`, `java.sql`, `java.xml` and others.
+Various modules were created to organize the contents, some examples are `java.base`, `java.sql`, `java.xml`, and others.
 To have an idea there are a total of 60 modules in Java 14 JDK.

 `java.base` has the fundamental classes like `Object`, `String`, `Integer`, `Double`, etc

-`java.sql` has classes related to accessing the JDBC API like `ResultSet` , `Connection` and others
+`java.sql` has classes related to accessing the JDBC API like `ResultSet`, `Connection` and others

 `java.xml` has classes related to XML manipulation like `XMLStreamReader`, `XMLStreamWriter` and others